o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 1.Setup structure struct xran_fh_init according to configuration.

-2.Call xran_init() to instantiate the xRAN lib memory model and threads.
-The function returns a pointer to xRAN handle which is used for consecutive configuration functions.
+2.Call xran_init() to instantiate the O-RAN lib memory model and threads.
+The function returns a pointer to O-RAN handle which is used for consecutive configuration functions.

-3.Initialize memory buffers used for L1 and xRAN exchange of information.
+3.Initialize memory buffers used for L1 and O-RAN exchange of information.

 4.Assign callback functions for (one) TTI event and for the reception